-BA Program in the Archaeology, History, and Literature of Ancient Greece Study Classical Greece in Athens
+BA Program in the Archaeology, History, and Literature of Ancient Greece Study Classical Greece in Athens info: http://baag.uoa.gr

-NATIONAL AND KAPODISTRIAN UNIVERSITY OF ATHENS SCHOOL OF PHILOSOPHY Study Classical Greece in Athens A four-year BA program taught in English, devoted to the study of Greek Antiquity.
-The program is offered by the National and Kapodistrian University of Athens, based in its School of Philosophy, in collaboration with the International Hellenic University.
-Aimed at international students, it offers the unique opportunity to study the culture of ancient Greece while acquiring first-hand knowledge of some of Greece's most important archaeological monuments and sites, such as the Athenian Acropolis and the Parthenon, Delphi and Olympia.
+Study Classical Greece in Athens A four-year BA program taught in English, devoted to the study of Greek Antiquity.
+The program is offered by the National and Kapodistrian University of Athens (based in its School of Philosophy), in collaboration with the International Hellenic University.
+Aimed at non-EU students exclusively, it offers a unique opportunity to study the culture of ancient Greece while acquiring first-hand knowledge of some of Greece's most important archaeological monuments and sites, such as the Athenian Acropolis and the Parthenon, Delphi and Olympia.

 A new, attractive and innovative BA Program on the culture of Ancient Greece Overview The program offers a wide-ranging degree on ancient Greek culture.
-Students are given the opportunity to study the archaeological monuments and the history of Greece and familiarize themselves with the ancient Greek language through the systematic analysis of important ancient texts.
-The curriculum also includes a number of classes in Modern Greek, offered free of charge to all students during the first year of their studies.
-The interdisciplinary nature of the program encourages students to think both critically and imaginatively, write well-structured essays, as well as interpret complex sets of data.
+Students will have the opportunity to study the archaeological monuments and the history of Greece and familiarize themselves with the ancient Greek language through the systematic examination of important ancient texts.
+The curriculum will also include a number of classes in Modern Greek.
+The interdisciplinary nature of the program allows students to think both critically and imaginatively, write well-structured essays, as well as interpret complex sets of data.

-On-site instruction All archaeology classes include field trips to archaeological sites and museums within Athens and its environs; in addition, students are expected to participate in a series of longer field trips around Greece, including the Peloponnese, Central Greece and Macedonia, along with the islands of Santorini, Naxos, and Crete.
+On-site instruction All archaeology classes include field trips to archaeological sites and museums within Athens and its environs; in addition, students are expected to participate in a series of longer field trips around Greece, including the Peloponnese, Central Greece and Macedonia, as well as the islands of Santorini, Naxos, and Crete.
 Students are also welcome to attend, on a voluntary basis and subject to their academic schedule, the Departmental Archaeological Excavation in Marathon (April / May).